Lyndon Brook: Career

 In 1949, Brook was given a minor part in the film Train of Events, which starred Valerie Hobson (the future Mrs John Profumo) and John Clements.

 In 1951 he was asked by Laurence Olivier to join his company at the St James's Theatre, London, in Shakespeare's Anthony and Cleopatra and George Bernard Shaw's Caesar and Cleopatra.
 The double production was set up to celebrate the Festival of Britain.
 It was whilst appearing in these productions that he met his future wife, the actress Elizabeth Kentish.

 In 1954 he played an impressionable navigator opposite Gregory Peck in The Purple Plain.
 The film was set during the Burma campaign and involved a lengthy trek through the jungle.
 It enjoyed a huge success at the box office.
 Two years later, Brook co-starred with Kenneth More in one of the most popular of all Second World War dramas, Reach for the Sky.

 He appeared with Michael Hordern and Dirk Bogarde in The Spanish Gardener (1956), and as Richard Wagner opposite Bogarde's Franz Liszt in Song Without End (1960).

 Thereafter, Brook became a regular in many popular television dramas.
-He appeared in I, Claudius; three times in The Avengers and The New Avengers; and one appearance in Crown Court (TV series), ('The Getaway' episode, in 1974).
+He appeared in I, Claudius; three times in The Avengers and The New Avengers; and one appearance in Crown Court (episode "The Getaway", in 1974).
 He also played George VI alongside Timothy West's Winston Churchill in the BBC's Churchill and the Generals (1979).
 His later film roles in the 1970s and 1980s included The Hireling, Plenty and Defence of the Realm.

-Brook was a much published author and scripted the 1957 television series Love Her to Death with Peter Wyngarde in the leading role.
+Brook was a much-published author, and scripted the 1957 television series Love Her to Death, which had Peter Wyngarde in the leading role.